Thai Quinoa Salad (Healthy & Protein-Packed)

 Essential Equipment Guide

-Fine Mesh Strainer: Essential for rinsing quinoa to remove its natural saponin coating, which can make it taste bitter.
-A colander with small holes can work as an alternative, but ensure it’s fine enough to prevent quinoa from passing through.
+Fine Mesh Sieve: Essential for rinsing quinoa to remove its natural coating, which can taste bitter.
+Alternatives include a colander with small holes.
+Look for durable construction to withstand frequent use.

 Ingredients